 - Streaming: Voice and face identification via video chat

-Regulatory technology (or RegTech) like this has the potential to make KYC processes a lot faster and more accurate or transparent
+Regulatory technology (or RegTech) like this has the potential to make processes a lot faster, more accurate and transparent with digital kyc.

 In our current time of digital disruption, KYC and AML are in a constant state of change.
 The online market for financial services and products is growing and so are the risks for customers engaging with them.
 The international banking and fintech scene keeps changes this will keep regulators occupied.
 Innovative technologies and flexible software give businesses an edge, allowing them to stay compliant and to adapt to new forms of cybercrime.